o2ac/o2ac-ur/catkin_ws/src/o2ac_vision/README.md

 This module detects multiple objects in tray.
 A list of bounding boxes, classes, and confidences are returned.

-### Pose estimatrion
+### Pose estimation
-This component feeds the output of object detection, a list of bounding box and object class id, and estimates acculate pose (x,y,theta) of targets in image coordinate system.
+This component feeds the output of object detection, a list of bounding box and object class id, and estimates accurate pose (x,y,theta) of targets in image coordinate system.

-You can try this componet using following command:
+You can try this component using the following commands:
 ```
 $ rosrun o2ac_vision pose_estimation_test_server.py
 $ rosrun o2ac_vision pose_estimation_test_client.py --id [image id] --tdir [path]
 ```
 Options:
 --id ...
 Index of the input image.
 --tdir ...
 Path to template info (template_info.json).

 ### Belt detection
-You can try this compornent using following command:
+You can try this component using the following commands:
 ```
 $ rosrun o2ac_vision belt_detection_test_server.py
 $ rosrun o2ac_vision belt_detection_test_client.py